RivetedGod567/Foundations-of-DS-Assignment/README.md

 The analysis has been performed in the [Foundations_of_DS_22BCE0256.ipynb](https://github.com/RivetedGod567/Foundations-of-DS-Assignment/blob/main/Foundations_of_DS_22BCE0256.ipynb) notebook.

 ### **Description**
 This project involves data analysis on the Melbourne housing dataset.
-It includes data cleaning, visualization, and insights derived from various statistical methods.
-The notebook contains step-by-step analysis using Python.
+It includes data cleaning, visualization, and statistical methods.
+The notebook contains analysis using Python.